AbuBakkarSiddiqueAnir/react-tailwind-animation/README.md

 ## Usage

 React Tailwind Animation provides a set of pre-built animations that you can use in your project.
 To use an animation, you can import the animation component and use it in your code.
-For example, if you want to use the `bounce` animation, you can import the `Bounce` component and use it as follows:

 ## Contributing